Divine twins: Germanic

 Tacitus mentions a divine pair of twins called the Alcis worshipped by the Naharvali, whom he compares to the Roman twin horsemen Castor and Pollux.
 These twins can be associated with the Indo-European myth of the divine twin horsemen (Dioscuri) attested in various Indo-European cultures.
 Among later Germanic peoples, twin founding figures such as Hengist and Horsa allude to the motif of the divine twins.
 The Anglo-Saxon heroes are said to have come by the sea in response to a plea from the beleaguered British king Vortigern.
 Descendants of Odin, their names mean 'Stallion' and 'Horse', respectively, strengthening the connection.

-In Scandinavia, images of divine twins are attested from 15th century BCE until the 8th century CE, after which they disappear, apparently as a result of religious change.
-Norse texts contain no identifiable divine twins, though scholars have looked for parallels among gods and heroes.
+In Scandinavia, images of divine twins are attested from the 15th century BCE until the 8th century CE, after which they disappear, apparently as a result of religious change.
+Swedish historian Jonathan Lindström posits that the Hemsta petroglyph (1700BCE - 500BCE), located in Enköping municipality, depicts the divine twins aiding the hero Ingwaz on his journey eastwards.
+Norse texts contain no identifiable divine twins, though scholars have sought parallels between gods and heroes.

 The myth of the Icelandic settlers Ingólfr Arnarson and Hjörleifr Hróðmarsson, which appears in the legendary account of the settlement of Iceland, may contain several motifs of the Indo-European twin mytheme (being founders and brothers), also paralleling Hengist and Horsa.

-Another founding pair of twins in Germanic tradition is brothers Dan and Angul (Angel), described in the Gesta Danorum by scholar Saxo Grammaticus.
+Another founding pair of twins in Germanic tradition is brothers Dan and Angul, described in the Gesta Danorum by scholar Saxo Grammaticus.

 The Haddingjar were two brothers who appear in many versions of Germanic legends.